-The Planning Commission shall use the parking standards as guidelines and may allow up to fifty percent (50%) fewer total number of required spaces where one or more of the following situations apply:
+The Planning Commission shall use the parking standards as guidelines and may allow fewer total spaces where one or more of the following situations apply:

 - 1. Two or more uses share the same parking in such a way that the hours or days of peak usage are so different that a lower total number will provide for all uses adequately. - 2.
 The clientele of the use is such that a reduced number of spaces is appropriate, such as a neighborhood grocery, a business likely to be frequented by pedestrians, and so on. - 3.
 The use is water dependent or water related to an extent that most of the activity would be from the water, such as a fish processing facility without a retail outlet.
 Parking for employees and visitors would still be required. - 4.
 Employees are residents of the structure housing the use, such as in a home occupation.